Sreenithi06/tic_tac_toe/README.md

-# tic_tac_toe
+# Tic Tac Toe (Python)

-This is a simple Python console-based Tic Tac Toe game with turn-based logic and winner detection..
+A simple Python console-based Tic Tac Toe game with turn-based gameplay and automatic winner detection.
-It allows two players to play against each other on the same computer.
+This program allows two players (X and O) to play on the same computer.

-The program handles:
+## 🎮 Features

-Player turns (X and O)
+- Player turns (X and O)

-Checking for win conditions
+- Validates user input
+- Checks all winning combinations

-Detecting draw situations
+- Detects draw situations

-Input validation
+- Clean console-based UI

+## 🧠 Concepts Used

-This project demonstrates basic Python concepts such as loops, functions, conditions, lists, and game logic.
+This project demonstrates basic Python concepts:

+- Loops
+- Functions
+- Conditional statements
+- Lists
+- Game logic

+## 🚀 How to Run

+Make sure you have Python installed, then run: